mattludwigs/generator-bean-stack/README.md

 to get your project rolling, and your site should be up and running at port 9778.

 ### Sub Generators
-As of version 0.4.0 a new feature is added to to generate controllers has your wish.
+As of version 0.4.0 a new feature is added to to generate controllers as you wish.
 Just type in your terminal, in your porject:

 ```
 $ yo bean-stack:controller <controller name>